vigneshwaranbalamurugan/Fashion_Website/README.md

 ## Contributing

   Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements